 Poetry Challenge: (subscribers only)

 Twice a year you can also send us your themed writing for the Showcase section of the magazine.
-The submission window is opening soon: see Themed Writing for more info.
+The submission window is open: see Themed Writing for more info.

 Don’t forget to look out for our annual Women’s Writing Competitions.

 To submit complete the form below and upload your submission document.

 Alternatively, send your submission by post to:

 PO Box 656